aumpierre-unb/Internal-Fluid-Flow-for-Scilab/README.md

 ### epsfD2Re

 espfD2Re computes the Reynolds number *Re* given the relative roughness *&epsilon;* and the Darcy friction factor *f*.
 Depending on the inputs, solution may be laminar or turbulent flow, or either for smooth pipes with higher friction, or none for lower friction and rough pipes.
-If the Poiseuille condition produces Re < 2500, laminar solution is accepted.
+If the Poiseuille condition produces *Re* < 2,500, laminar solution is accepted.
 If given *f* is possible for turbulent flow,

 $$
 {1 \over \sqrt{f}}<2 \mathrm{log} {1 \over\displaystyle {3.7 \over \varepsilon}}